FredKSchott/snowpack/www/guides/react.md

 +  );
 ```

 > [Strict Mode](https://reactjs.org/docs/strict-mode.html) is a tool for highlighting potential problems in React code.
-It's optional, but included here for reasons.

 You shouldn't need to restart Snowpack to see this, it should look like this: